timosarkka/timosarkka/README.md

 * Building and maintaining data pipelines with Azure, Matillion ETL, and Snowflake.
 * Developing Power BI semantic models, dashboards and reports.
+* Documentation of data models, schemas, tables and views.

 <a href="https://www.vrfleetcare.com/en" target=”_blank”>**VR FleetCare**</a>
 *2023 - 2024*